TeleNEXus/TeleNEXus/README.md

  - For the development of the project you need only a text editor;
  - Security system to restrict access to the functions described systems;
- - Ability to work in embedded systems with TouchScreen screens;
+ - Ability to work in embedded systems with touchscreen;
  - Built-in ability to create on-screen keyboards;
  - Ability to use JavaScript to describe behavior systems, data processing, and response to operator actions;